g-l-i-t-c-h-o-r-s-e/Datamosh-Den/README.md

 • Sync Datamoshed Video back to the original duration and optionally mix the original audio back in!

+• Apply numerous Hex Edits to the Compressed or Datamoshed AVI! (i.e Before Datamosh or After Datamosh)

 • Probably more I haven't mentioned idk